brianglass/anastasis/files/holy_fathers.md

 mso-bidi-font-size:10.0pt">Reckoning the writings from Rome to be a gift from God, the wise Teachers established upon them the tower of true religion, proclaiming the energies and natures of Christ to be double.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">Paul and Peter have been refuted, together with Theodore, with Pyrrhus, Sergios and Honorius, who most shamefully maintain the confusion of ChristÂ’s natures by the confusion of his energies.</span>
+mso-bidi-font-size:10.0pt">Paul and Peter have been refuted, together with Theodore, with Pyrrhus, Sergios and Honorius, who most shamefully maintain the confusion of Christ’s natures by the confusion of his energies.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Theotokion.</span>